isabella232/MCW-Template-Cloud-Workshop/README.md

 # Microsoft Cloud Workshop template *(replace with workshop name)*
 *Please provide an introduction to the workshop.
 For example:*

 Trey Research Inc. looks at the old way of doing things in retail and introduces innovative experiences that delight customers and drive sales.
-There latest initiative focuses on intelligent vending machines that support commerce, engagement analytics, and intelligent promotions.
+Their latest initiative focuses on intelligent vending machines that support commerce, engagement analytics, and intelligent promotions.

 ## Target audience
-*Please list the target audiance for this workshop.
+*Please list the target audience for this workshop.
 For example:*
--	Application Developer
+-	Application developer
--	Infrastructure Architect
+-	Infrastructure architect
--	Database Administrator
+-	Database administrator
--	AI Developer
+-	AI developer
--	Data Scientist
+-	Data scientist

 ## Abstract
 *Please provide descriptions of the overall workshop, the whiteboard design session and hands on lab.
 For example:*